-7 Questions With the 7th Largest School District’s Assistant Superintendent
+7 Questions with 7th Largest School District’s Assistant Superintendent

 Dr. Jharrett Bryantt is the Assistant Superintendent of Innovation and Postsecondary Programming at Houston ISD, the largest public school system in Texas and the seventh-largest in the United States.

 He was named as one of Forbes 30 under 30 in education in 2019.
 Dr. Bryantt is passionate about closing the college access gap; he works on increasing the number of high-achieving, low-income students enrolling into four-year colleges and has co-authored over $22.5 million in grants.

 In this interview, edited for length and clarity, Dr. Bryantt gave his perspective on what postsecondary success looks like in a post-COVID world.

 1. HISD is beginning the school year on September 8, with virtual instruction occurring through October 16.
 How do you think distance learning this year will be different from spring?

 This past spring was very eye-opening in that yes, schools provide education for children, but they also provide those socioemotional supports that students need to thrive.
 Even before this pandemic, in Houston, we invested a ton into socioemotional learning into services that meet students' non-academic needs.
 The pandemic made us double down on that huge investment, and now we're looking at the fall.
 I think one thing that's going to shift is that yes, we need to engage, but we also need to keep our eyes on the quality of instruction.
 It's no secret that, in Texas, schools will still be assessed and held accountable for academic performance, and we can't forget that.
 In Houston, we have hundreds of schools and hundreds of thousands of students.
 We need to ensure that all students are caught up to speed because we don't want the pandemic to negatively impact their pathway to post-secondary options, especially for our seniors.